How Can I Start A Blog?

 If you’re new to self-hosting platforms, getting face to face with WordPress features can be intimidating.

-You have to think about everything from setting up the software, deciding on your themes, picking the right plugins, SEO optimization, up to writing your content, and scheduling the release.
+You have to think about everything from setting up the software, deciding on your themes, picking the right plugins, SEO optimization, writing your content, and scheduling the release.
 I admit that this can be overwhelming.

 I felt the same way too.
 But let’s take it one step at a time by following this simple step-by-step guide to starting a blog on WordPress.